foldesandras/trustedexecuter/README.md

 - **Run as Administrator**: Run with **Administrator** rights.
 - **Run as NT AUTHORITY\SYSTEM**: Run with **NT AUTHORITY\SYSTEM** rights.
 - **Run as TrustedInstaller**: Run with **TrustedInstaller** rights.

-## Warning

-**TrustedExecuter** allows you to execute commands with very high privileges, which can significantly affect your system.
-Always ensure that the commands you run are trusted, as they may modify sensitive system files and configurations.
-Use this tool responsibly to avoid making unintended or harmful changes to your system.

 ## License